There are three main causes of iron deficiency.

 - trouble absorbing iron

 If you have iron deficiency, it’s important to know the cause so you can get the right treatment.
 Also investigating why you may have iron deficiency may mean a serious disease won’t be overlooked, plus it will help prevent the deficiency coming back.

 While your body can store iron, it can’t make it.
 You need to get iron from food.
 Red meat is the best source of iron, although you can also get some iron from other meats.
 Some plant foods also contain iron; some vegetables and pulses have more iron than others.

 Some people need more iron than others.
-The people who need most iron are children, teenagers (especially girls), females of menstruating age, pregnant women and breastfeeding women.
+The people who need most iron are children, teenagers (especially girls), females who have periods, pregnant women and breastfeeding women.

 Trouble absorbing iron

 Iron in food is absorbed through your stomach and bowel.
 Some health conditions affect how much iron you absorb, such as coeliac disease.
 If you’ve had stomach surgery, that can also affect how much iron you can absorb.

 The iron in plant-based foods is much harder to absorb than the iron in animal foods.
 So if you’re a vegetarian or vegan, it’s important to understand how to prepare iron-rich foods to make sure you absorb as much iron as possible.